reset4ll/LSPconfig-cloneovim/Comparison-to-other-LSP-ecosystems-(CoC,-vim-lsp,-etc.).md

   * the vscode extension uses it's own custom interface to tsserver
   * nvim-lspconfig provides support for the [theia-IDE wrapper around tsserver](https://github.com/theia-ide/typescript-language-server)
   * For now, CoC.nvim will provide a closer experience to vscode's typescript extension than nvim-lspconfig + theia + null-ls
-* CoC provides functionality that is unrelated to language server support (coc-explorer, coc-pairs, coc-lists)
 * CoC.nvim has a dedicated plugin (and maintainer) per language
   * nvim-lspconfig supports a large number of language servers, but doesn't implement off-spec functionality like CoC does for each one
   * there are an increasing number of plugins built around the built-in LSC (nvim-jdtls, nvim-metals, flutter-tools.nvim)